waldronmatt/lit-override/README.md

 ## Limitations

-- This project assumes you are overriding styles and markup on initial load only via `connectedCallback`.
+- This project assumes you are overriding styles and markup on initial load via `connectedCallback`.
 Additional work would need to be done to support overriding if state changes (for example, if you decide to inject styles and markup at a later point in the component's/app's lifecycle or after an action).

 - As described in more detail below, this project relies on Lit for overriding.
 For a native web component implementation, check out [this article](https://css-tricks.com/encapsulating-style-and-structure-with-shadow-dom/#aa-the-best-of-both-worlds) and associated [codepen](https://codepen.io/calebdwilliams/pen/rROadR).